opendocsg/slw-judgments-backfill/2018_SGHC_92/report.md

 4       V then filed another application for leave to appeal to the Court of Appeal against that decision of mine.
 I dismissed that application as well.

 5       I delivered my grounds of decision for both applications on 30 November 2016.
-It is reported in _Werner Samuel Vuillemin v Oversea-Chinese Banking Corp Ltd_ [2017] 3 SLR 501 (“my previous GD”).
+It is reported in _Werner Samuel Vuillemin v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[2017] 3 SLR 501</span> (“my previous GD”).

 6       Prior to hearing the Recusal Summons and RAS 3/2018, I had also heard an appeal by V against the outcome of another application of his (District Court Summons No 131 of 2017) in which he had applied for leave to commence committal proceedings against one Ms Lee, an officer of the Bank, on the basis that she had lied in her affidavit.
 His application was dismissed by the State Courts.
 He then filed an appeal (“RAS 9/2017”) which was heard by me.
 I dismissed his appeal.